Euron Hughes.jpg

 Emlyn Davies

-As Chairman of the Christan Citizen Department, Emlyn Davies leads discussions on the Union's work and partnership with Madagascar, the development of a 'dementia-friendly' churches, Christian Aid and the work with the 'Economy of Life and Climate Change' project.
+As Chairman of the Christan Citizen Department, Robin Samuel leads discussions on the Union's work and partnership with Madagascar, the development of a 'dementia-friendly' churches, Christian Aid and the work with the 'Economy of Life and Climate Change' project.

 Council Membership